 - Number 75 Squadron, RAAF Base Tindal; and

 In the last two years, the Hornets have participated in a range of exercises including Exercise Bersama Lima and Exercise Bersama Shield in Malaysia, Exercise Red Flag in Alaska, and Exercise Pitch Black in the Northern Territory.

-The fleet has undergone a major electronic upgrade to ensure effective operations for the next 10 years.
-Air Force's 71 F/A-18A/B Hornets will be replaced with 72 advanced F-35A Lightning II aircraft from 2018.
+The fleet have undergone major electronic upgrades to ensure effective operations.
+Air Force's 47 F/A-18A/B Hornets will be replaced with 72 advanced F-35A Lightning II aircraft from 2018.

 About the Aircraft

 The Hornet was developed for the US Navy and Marine Corps, and has been a very successful aircraft.
 It is also used by Canada, Finland, Kuwait, Malaysia, Spain and Switzerland.

 - close air support of ground troops; and

 - interception of enemy supply lines including shipping.